Islandora-Labs/islandora_solution_pack_oralhistories/docs/developer/README.md

     -   Go to Drupal modules page and enable the oral histories module

--   Go to Transcript UI and configure default and any additional
+-   Go to Transcript UI (under Configuration) and configure default and
-    > transcript tiers and speakers needed.
+    > any additional transcript tiers and speakers needed.

     -   Tiers